fntz/fntz.github.io/_posts/2014-07-07-scala-macro-example-of-possible-usage.markdown

 }
 ```

-Here, all result values i wrap into `Some`, but it might be a other function or object.
+Here, all result values I wrap into `Some`, but it might be a other function/object.

-With scala macro i can wrap all results into `Some` into compile time.
-Also i can a return `None` without definition, it will be by default.
+I can wrap all results into `Some` into compile time with scala macro.
+Also, I can a return `None` without definition, it will be by default.

-3. Implementation
+3 Implementation
 -------------------

-I will use a annotation (`@wrap`) for marking the code.
-Annotation will be to work only for `val` or `def`.
+I will use an annotation (`@wrap`) for mark such a code.
+Annotation will be work only for `val` or `def`.

-For start, import all necessary packages for work with macros and annotations.
+First of all, import all necessary packages for work with macros and annotations:

 ```scala
 import scala.reflect.macros.whitebox.Context